 My name is Linda.
-I write a bi-weekly newsletter about computer science, childhood and culture - and there are 9574 of you listening.
-If you enjoy this issue, please share it with anyone you think may find it useful.
+I write a bi-weekly newsletter about computer science, childhood, and culture - and there are 9 668 of you listening.
+If you enjoy this issue, please share it with anyone who may find it helpful.

 In computer science, a linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 But here it is a selection of things I’ve been reading lately.

 Extremely cool work with Internet artifacts (Neal has many other great projects, too!)

 Tsukumogami (付喪神).
 "The Japanese folklore of "tsukumogami" proposes that objects may acquire sentience after a long time of use.
 Some say they need to be 100 years old, while others claim it depends on the intensity and amount of human feeling deposited into them."